varshaadhanasekar/FlutterApps/README.md

 # varshaa

-A new Flutter application.
+A new Flutter Portfolio application.

+# Portfolio App

+This project is a starting point for a Flutter Portfolio application.

+This is a Portfolio App.
+Since, I saw many portfolio websites all over the net, but no portfolio apps.
+As a app developer I wanted to create one for my own satisfaction.
+So, here you go, my Porfolio App, named "Varshaa".

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: